top of page

 · Patience, persistence and perspiration make an unbeatable combination for success.

-Woman looking out over the city
+Woman looking out over the city with quote text: Patience, persistence and perspiration make an unbeatable combination

 Carl R. Rogers: 1902 – 1987